-The CentOS Brand is the main visual representation of the CentOS project so the typography used in it must be the same always, no matter where it be shown.
+The only execption for the two recommendations above is the typography used inside CentOS logo.
+The CentOS logo is the main visual representation of the CentOS project so the typography used in it must be the same always, no matter where it be shown.
 It also has to be clear enough to dismiss any confussion between similar typefaces (e.g., the number one (1) sometimes is confused with the letter 'el' (l) or letter 'ai' (i)).

-As convenction, the word 'CentOS' uses 'Denmark' typography as base, both for the word 'CentOS' and the phrase 'Community Enterprise Operating System'.
+As CentOS logo typography convenction, the word 'CentOS' uses 'Denmark' typography as base, both for the word 'CentOS' and the phrase 'Community Enterprise Operating System'.
 The phrase size of CentOS logo is half the size in poits the word 'CentOS' has and it below 'CentOS' word and aligned with it on the left.
 The distance between 'CentOS' word and phrase 'Community Enterprise Operating System' have the size in points the phrase has.